moderndatacompany/dataos.info/docs/learn_new/about_dp_consumer_track/index.md

 # Data Product Consumer Track

 !!! info "Overview"
     Welcome to the Data Product Consumer Track—your starting point to explore, analyze, and activate Data Products with confidence.
-Whether you're a data analyst, data scientist, app developer, or product manager, this track helps you turn data into valuable business intelligence and drive innovation by leveraging the power of DataOS.
+This track shows you how to discover the right data, explore it visually, and use it to power decisions—all within DataOS.

 ## Who is this track for?